 Independent Study Plan for Planned Absences

 - Your child's attendance matters.
 All students who are out on an unexcused absence, without an Independent Study Plan (ISP), will affect our school rating according to the state.
 When an ISP is put into place, the student is not considered absent, and therefore it will not be an unexcused absence.

-- Consequently, the only excused absences are for student illness, student medical appointments, student attendance at a funeral, school shadowing, religious activities/holidays, or exclusion for failing to meet immunization requirements.
+- The only excused absences are for student illness, student medical appointments, student attendance at a funeral, school shadowing, religious activities/holidays, or exclusion for failing to meet immunization requirements.
 All other absences will be marked "unexcused."

 - The District now offers an Independent Study Program (ISP) for students who will be out of school for an extended period of time, or consecutive school days.
 Be assured that the ISP is connected to a child's current educational program with every effort being made to enrich the student experience while not burdening precious family time.
 A completed Independent Study Plan does not count as an absence.